What Is A Bipolar Mixed Episode?

 Medications for bipolar disorder with mixed features

 The medications used to address mixed states in bipolar disorder can be the same medications used for depression or mania.
 However, your doctor may need to keep a close eye on how things are going and make adjustments as needed.
-Being as transparent as you can with your medical care team can help you to get the most help from a course of treatment, pharmaceutical or otherwise.
+Being as transparent as possible with your medical care team can help you get the most assistance from a course of treatment, pharmaceutical or otherwise.

-Examples of medications that can be used for mixed-state bipolar disorder are mood stabilizers, which can help diminish mood swings, antidepressants, and antipsychotics.
+Examples of medications that can be used for mixed-state bipolar disorder are antidepressants, antipsychotics, and mood stabilizers, the latter of which can diminish mood swings.
 Often, a professional will prescribe two or more medications.
 Finding the right combination of medications that can successfully manage symptoms without causing any negative side effects can take time, but for many, this step can be an important part of finding a sense of stability that can make healing possible.

 Some medications may work well for those with certain symptoms, but others might be more likely to cause unwanted side effects or exacerbate symptoms.
 For example, tricyclic antidepressants have been found to cause mixed features during depressive episodes.